Mrymna/Surgery_procedures/Neuronexus/implantation.md

 * Look at the probes under the microscope and make sure that they are clean.
 You should check the recording sites.
 ![](figures/recordingsites.jpg)

+Make sure you have a case with a nut cemented in it.

 ## Prepare the wax

 Turn on the incubator to melt the wax that will protect the probes.